 Hello and welcome to Twin Cities Music Highlights!
-This is my effort to gather information about live popular music in Minneapolis and St. Paul from the beginning of time to 1974, with an emphasis on connections to St. Louis Park, my home town.
+This is my effort to gather information about live popular music in Minneapolis and St. Paul from the beginning of time up to and including 1974, with an emphasis on connections to St. Louis Park, my home town.
 I invite all additions, corrections, and especially personal stories, so feel free to contact me!

 Most of the photos on this site have been taken from the Internet and I have made every effort to give the source.
 If I have swiped your photo without permission or attribution, please let me know.
 I have lots more to add, so stay tuned!

 ARTISTS: Please note that I do NOT list local bands because there are just hundreds of them.
 The best source on local bands is minniepaulmusic.com, which has loads of info, pictures, posters, and interviews.
 Another web site is Garage Hangover (14 Minnesota bands).
 There are a few exceptions, however, some to do with bands from St. Louis Park.

 - Beatles in Bloomington

 - Peter Himmelman

 - Dan Israel